gianlucanunes/core-temperature-analyzer/README.md

+***
+> ### **Working with the brazilian standard**

-If you want to work with the brazilian standard, you can comment the american standard and delete the comment from the brazilian standard.
+If you want to work with the brazilian standard, just comment the american standard and delete the comment from the brazilian standard.